Główna zawartość

 How could you know that we should pass to spherical coordinates?
 We could do this whole integral in cartesian coordinates, couldn't we?
 Cylindrical coordinates would work too.

-The fact that our boundary includes the condition x, squared, plus, y, squared, plus, z, squared, is less than or equal to, 3 is a description of the distance between points of our region and the origin.
+The fact that our boundary includes the condition x2+y2+z23 is a description of the distance between points of our region and the origin.
 Since the spherical coordinate r expresses precisely this idea, we can feel confident that describing the boundary of our region using r will make the bounds of our three integrals simpler than if we did so in terms of x, y and z.

 Specifically, this condition becomes

-Concept check: What about theta and \phi?
+Concept check: What about θ and ϕ?
 What bounds should we place on these two coordinates to keep our integral within the first octant?

 Step 2: Express the function in spherical coordinates